Matty-El/urban-attiva/README.md

 The following changes were made after the initial design.

 -   Functionality to enable users to leave product reviews.
--   User registered discount functionality.
+-   Registered user discount functionality.

 ### Surface